-AWARNING To reduce the risk of personal injury and damage, never immerse your tool, battery pack or charger in liquid or allow a liquid to flow inside them.
+AWARNING To reduce the risk of personal in-jury, electric shock and damage, never immerse your tool in liquid or allow a liquid to flow inside it.

 Cleaning

 Clean dust and debris from vents.
 Keep handles clean, dry and free of oil or grease.
 Use only mild soap and a damp cloth to clean, since certain cleaning agents and solvents are harmful to plastics and other insulated parts.
 Some of these include gasoline, turpentine, lacquer thinner, paint thinner, chlorinated cleaning solvents, ammonia and household detergents containing ammonia.
 Never use flammable or combustible solvents around tools.